smattymatty/mathew-storm-site/philo_content/modern-absurd-musings.md

 Camus asked us to imagine Sisyphus happy.
 He could not have imagined that the boulder would eventually develop machine learning capabilities.

-The absurd man of 1942 pushed a rock up a mountain, watched it roll down, pushed it up again.
-The clarity of his punishment was almost beautiful—pure repetition, pure futility, pure defiance.
+The absurd hero of 1942 pushed a rock up a mountain, watched it roll down, pushed it up again.
+The clarity of his punishment was almost beautiful; pure repetition, pure futility, pure defiance.
 Today's Sisyphus writes code that writes code that obsoletes the coder.
 The boulder now records his pushing technique, analyzes his inefficiencies, and sends him performance reviews.

 We have graduated from the absurd to the recursively absurd.
 Not content with meaningless labor, we optimize it.
 Not satisfied with futile tasks, we gamify them.
 The modern condition isn't just that life lacks inherent meaning—it's that we've built systems to manufacture false meaning at scale, then lost the ability to distinguish the manufactured from the real.